 - Contributed to the latest edition of the Green Guide.
 For the past year, we have been sharing our technical expertise and experience as an input to the drafting process of the 6th edition of the Guide to Safety at Sports Ground

-- Contributing to development of guidance related to community safety in response to Wildland Urban Interface fires in conjunction with the National Research Council Canada
+- Contributed to development of guidance related to community safety in response to Wildland Urban Interface fires in conjunction with the National Research Council Canada

-- Development of ‘Guidance on designing for crowds - an integrated approach’
+- Developed of ‘Guidance on designing for crowds - an integrated approach’

-- Contributing to Society of Fire Protection Engineers Guide on Evacuation from Very Tall Buildings
+- Contributed to Society of Fire Protection Engineers Guide on Evacuation from Very Tall Buildings

 Development and delivery of lecture material on evacuation and pedestrian dynamics in conjunction with: